asiekierka/boorushy2/README.md

 * Simple user interface focusing on the content (images) and not the buttons
 * Custom, fast Redis-based database with caching - fast!
+* Asynchronous file/URL upload with background image optimization to ensure the smallest filesizes at no quality loss
-* Asynchronous file/URL upload UI with automatic DeviantART data fill
+* Simple batch upload UI with automatic DeviantART data fill
-* A full-featured tag search engine
+* A full-featured, sophisticated tag search engine
 * Tag and author clouds
 * Built-in social button functionality that respects your freedom
-* Configurable and styleable as much as you want
+* Configureable and styleable as much as you want

 ## Installation